Kenny Morgans: Career

-Although he made a full recovery following the crash and was back in the side before the end of the season, playing a further nine games, he showed little of his previous form on the pitch, and made just four appearances for the first team over the next three seasons.
+Although he made a full recovery following the crash and was back in the side before the end of the season, playing a further nine games, he showed little of his previous form on the pitch, and made just four appearances for the first team over the next three seasons, as new signings and youth team graduates gradually established themselves as regular choices in the forward and wide positions.

 He finally left United in 1961, having made 23 first-team appearances without scoring a goal, and signed for Swansea Town in a £3,000 deal.
 He then played for Newport County, where he played his last Football League game in 1967 at the age of 28.
 He then played for Barry Town and his final role in football was as player-manager of Cwmbran Town in the Welsh League.

 After leaving Manchester United in 1961, he had returned to his native South Wales, where he lived until the end of his life.
 In 1972 he was appointed as manager of Welsh Football League side Blaenavon Blues where he managed them for a season.

-After leaving football, he worked as a pub landlord for 10 years at the Lower New Inn Pub in Pontypool South Wales.
+After leaving football, he worked as a pub landlord for 10 years at the Lower New Inn Pub in Pontypool, South Wales.
 He later finished his working life as a ship's chandler.
-Morgans rarely spoke to the media about the Munich air disaster or his time with Manchester United until he was in his sixties, but during the early years of the 21st century, he contributed to a number of media projects, including television documentaries, centred on the Busby Babes and the Munich Air Disaster.
+Morgans rarely spoke to the media about the Munich air disaster or his time with Manchester United until he was well into his sixties, but during the early years of the 21st century, he contributed to a number of media projects, including television documentaries, centred on the Busby Babes and the Munich Air Disaster.

 Morgans was taken ill at his home in Swansea on 17 November 2012 and admitted to hospital.
 He died the next morning at the age of 73.
 He was survived by Stephanie, his wife more than 50 years, and their sons John and Greg.

 Personal life

-Morgans is the uncle of footballer Aaron Lewis.
+Morgans was the uncle of footballer Aaron Lewis.